Inter-American Council on Indigenous Spirituality - CISEI

 • In accordance with the Universal Declaration of Human Rights promote the recognition and respect for the individual freedom to assume the religious belief that fulfills personal aspirations on private and social life, including the inalienable right to adopt the indigenous cultural heritage.

-The theme that generated the launch of this project is more current than ever.
-Indigenous peoples and cultures of the American continent are still in deep danger; the inadequate uses and appropriation of the sacred ancestral medicines is living an exponential growth with the so-called shamanic tourism and dubious forms of neo-chamanism; mining exploration and addiction to petroleum violate biodiversity and trample the rights of indigenous peoples...
+The theme that generated the launch of this project is more relevant than ever.
+The indigenous peoples and cultures of the American continent remain in grave danger; The inappropriate use and appropriation of sacred ancestral medicines are experiencing exponential growth with so-called shamanic tourism and dubious forms of neo-shamanism in a New Age environment full of contradictions; mining exploration and oil-addiction represent an attack to biodiversity and trample on the rights of indigenous peoples...

 At the same time, global awareness on ecological needs increases, initiatives of alternative forms of living multiply - ecovillages for example -, native peoples take the initiative of their own defense, Western science takes more seriously the ancestral wisdom and medicines, churches revalue the contributions of indigenous spirituality...